Ever wonder how an enterprise manages a haystack of calls, while only employing a handful of operators?

 This is done via automation, and one of the perks of automation is interactive systems.
 An interactive system facilitates interaction between humans and computers.
 The first interactive systems were a Graphical User Interface (GUI) that one uses every day in the form of Windows and Android operating systems.

 With time, these interactive voice systems have evolved.
 One such evolution has been in the form of Interactive Voice Response (IVR).
 It is a voice-based interactive system that allows a human to interact with the system by passing input at each step.
-IVR has become a preferred choice for customer service departments due to the ease of communication it provides.
+IVR system has become a preferred choice for customer service departments due to the ease of communication it provides.
 These systems automate a lot of manual day-to-day tasks and thus are widely used by call centres nowadays.

 Below let’s understand how interactive voice response (IVR) has been boosting the call centre’s overall performance with its automation.